Webtrends Tracking Code

 Unregistered design right and design registrations are not perpetual rights, in contrast to trade mark registrations, which can be renewed indefinitely.

 UK unregistered design right has a duration of 10 years from the end of the year of first sale of the article, subject to an overall maximum of 15 years from the end of the year in which the article was designed (if no articles are sold within five years).
-In the last five years of protection any party is entitled to a Licence to make the design.
-The terms of such a Licence are settled by the UK Intellectual Property Office if not agreed between the parties.
+In the last five years of protection any party is entitled to obtain a licence to make/sell the design.
+The terms of such a licence are settled by the UK Intellectual Property Office if not agreed between the parties.

 How do I register a design?

 A design is registered by filing a design application at the Designs Office of the country or countries where you wish to trade.
-Design applications can be registered relatively quickly in the United Kingdom and through the Community Design system.
+Community Design applications can be registered relatively quickly through the European Intellectual Property Office (EUIPO).
 It takes around three months to register a typical UK or Community Design application.
+The EUIPO also offers a 'fast track' procedure which can grant a registered design within two working days if no deficiencies are flagged.

 To qualify for registration in the UK and through the Community Design Registration system, a design must be new, which means that it must not be the same as any design which has already been made available to the public.
-It must also have individual character which means that the overall impression it produces on an informed user of the design must differ from the overall impression produced on such a user by any design which has already been made available to the public.
+It must also have individual character which means that the overall impression it produces on an informed user of the design must differ from the overall impression produced on such a user by any previous design which has already been made available to the public.
+The informed user is normally a technically sophisticated user of the class of products who is neither a designer nor manufacturer.

 How much does a design application cost?